Having a company with which to legally avoid taxes is fine, but what good is it if your customers can´t pay you?

 If the invoices are issued by the parent company, the English company can also be left in a “dormant” state, which will save you administrative work and having to maintain accounts.

 Of course, you can also choose to set up your company in other jurisdictions.
-So, you could set up a Delaware Corporation for example, a company that doesnt pay taxes when not selling in the US and also opens doors to many other interesting options.
+So, you could set up a Delaware Corporation for example, a company that doesn’t pay taxes as long as you don’t live in the US and don’t have any employees or real office there.

 So, what is the best solution for charging your customers?

 As we have seen, the issue of charging our customers can cause us many problems, but there are also many solutions.
 Its important that you remember that you´re requiered to charge VAT if you sell virtual or physical products in the European Union.

 Ultimately, it’s a question of numbers.
 If you have few sales, the best thing to do is to take advantage of the services of a sales platform.